The West Coast Now Has a Direct Nonstop to the Caribbean

 • Westin Grand Cayman: The Westin Grand Cayman is a beachfront property that feels modern and not too big.
 There are plenty of daily activities, and during holidays there are special events for kids.
 Bonus: There’s a Redsail Sports on the property that offers sailing trips plus jet ski, stand-up paddle board, and other rentals.
 Reviewers love the friendly hotel staff and pools.

-• Kimpton Seafire: The Kimpton Seafire is a beautiful property of pools, lush gardens, and beachfront open-air restaurants.
+• Kimpton Seafire Resort and Spa: The Kimpton Seafire is a beautiful property of pools, lush gardens, and beachfront open-air restaurants.
 For families, there are family-friendly rooms, a kids camp, and a water park.
 Tripadvisor users rate the resort 5 out of 5

 • Hampton by Hilton Grand Cayman Seven Mile Beach: This affordable, adorable, and well-reviewed resort has less in the way of immediate beach access but has plenty of family-friendly offerings and a kid- and adult-friendly destination restaurant.
 There’s also daily free hot breakfast and one- and two-bedroom suites so families can stretch out and enjoy.